Emotions

 Being able to control your own emotions, cognition and behaviors is an important predictor of school readiness and early school achievement.
 Emotions are negotiable, as long as you know how to negotiate and know who you're negotiating with.

-Mindful - Meta-Emotion - Will Power - Breathing - Music - Emotional Memories
+Mindful - Anger Management - Meta-Emotion - Will Power - Breathing - Music - Emotional Memories - Good Vibrations

 Emotion Work is the process of trying to change an emotion or feeling in some degree or quality.
 Emotion work may be defined as the management of one's own feelings, or the work done in an effort to maintain a relationship.